Psychologists: Your telehealth step-by-step claiming guide

 You will find the item codes to claim for the appropriate appointment length on the noted pages of this document.
 You will find three item codes for each item, depending on whether it’s a video telehealth item under the temporary MBS benefits, audio telehealth item under the temporary MBS benefits, or is an existing item (outside of the COVID-19 temporary items) where geographical restrictions apply.

 All services provided using the MBS telehealth items must be bulk billed for Commonwealth concession cardholders, children under 16 years of age, and patients who are more vulnerable to COVID-19.
-For a full list of those that are considered vulnerable at this time, see page 2 here.

 Private health insurers